frankshearar/Home/Packaging-Documentation-within-the-nupkg.md

 * Size and other limitations for the md file that exists on NuGet.org still apply.
   * md file violates nuget.org size limits -> error on push, upload.
-  * md contains unsupported syntax (Only core CommonMark features supported (no tables), and no inline HTML, injects “no follow” on all links) -> warn on pack, push, upload (security reasons)
+  * md contains unsupported syntax (Only core CommonMark features supported (no tables), and no inline HTML, injects “no follow” on all links) -> warn on pack. error on push, upload.
-* documentation is null -> warn on pack, push, upload. (users should remove that tag or add a meaningful doc.md file)
+* documentation is null -> warn on pack, push, upload. (users should remove that tag or add a meaningful readme.md file)

 ***